intel-analytics/ipex-llm/docs/readthedocs/source/doc/DLlib/Overview/dllib.md

 #### **3.2.2 Jupyter Notebook**

-You can start the Jupyter notebook as you normally do using the following command and run Analytics Zoo programs directly in a Jupyter notebook:
+You can start the Jupyter notebook as you normally do using the following command and run bigdl-dllib programs directly in a Jupyter notebook:

 ```bash
 jupyter notebook --notebook-dir=./ --ip=* --no-browser